-The principal risks that the Group faces are interest rate risk, liquidity risk and credit risk.
+The principal financial risks and uncertainties that the Group faces are interest rate risk, liquidity risk and credit risk.
 These risks, and how the Group manages these risks are discussed below.

 The use of financial derivatives is limited to those derivatives undertaken in the original financing.
 These derivatives are interest rate swaps and inflation swaps used to hedge against interest rate fluctuations and inflation.
-Any further investment in derivative interest swaps will be governed by the Group's board of directors, who manage these risks.
 The Group does not use derivative financial instruments for speculative purposes.